-Thomas Jefferson School of Law is an approved institution (JD degree only) for veterans' benefits and for in-service, off-duty educational benefits by the U.S. Armed Forces.
+Thomas Jefferson School of Law is an approved institution for veterans' benefits and for active duty, vets, spouses and dependents who have eligible educational benefits by the U.S. Department of Veterans Affairs.
 All previous law school credit is evaluated prior to certification.
 Eligible students must submit a VA registration form each semester to the Financial Assistance Office.

-Thomas Jefferson participates in the Yellow Ribbon Program is a provision of the Post-9/11 (Chapter 33) Veterans Educational Assistance Act.
+Thomas Jefferson participates in the Yellow Ribbon Program, which is a provision of the Post-9/11 (Chapter 33) Veterans Educational Assistance Act.
+Yellow Ribbon benefits are only available for eligible students in our JD degree program.
 This program allows institutions of higher learning (degree granting institutions) in the United States to voluntarily enter into an agreement with VA to fund tuition expenses that exceed the highest public in-state undergraduate tuition rate.
-The institution can contribute up to 50% of those expenses and VA will match the same amount as the institution.
-For the 20010/11 academic year, Thomas Jefferson School of Law agrees to fund the maximum 50% of the tuition cost, with a corresponding match from VA.
+The institution can contribute up to 50% of those expenses and VA will match the same amount as the institution., Thomas Jefferson School of Law agrees to fund the maximum 50% of the tuition cost, with a corresponding match from VA.

-All eligible vets must give the Financial Aid Office a VA Certificate of Eligibility (COE) to ensure program participation.
+All eligible vets must give the Financial Aid Office a copy of their DD-214 and VA Certificate of Eligibility (COE) to ensure program participation.
 According to VA regulations, vets must be 100% eligible to participate in Yellow Ribbon.
 Spouses of vets may also be eligible and should contact the Financial Aid Office for more information.